-- Reduction in the number of applications an entity may submit or awards an entity may receive in future funding cycles. - Removal from application consideration (if during current application round). - Cancellation or reduction of an award. - Prohibition from participation in OHFA funding programs. - Permanent or temporary prohibition from participation in one or more OHFA programs. - Removal from a position of Good Standing for a period of one year or more, resulting in permanent or temporary prohibition from participation in all OHFA programs. - Monetary fee in an amount determined by OHFA. - Reduction in the developer fee in an amount determined by OHFA. - Referral for independent cost audit (commissioned by OHFA but paid for by the owner/developer). - Additional physical inspection/site visit at the applicant's cost.
+- Reduction in the number of applications an entity may submit or awards an entity may receive in future funding cycles. - Removal from application consideration (if during current application round). - Cancellation or reduction of an award. - Prohibition from participation in OHFA funding programs. - Permanent or temporary prohibition from participation in one or more OHFA programs. - Removal from a position of Good Standing for a period of one year or more, resulting in permanent or temporary prohibition from participation in all OHFA programs. - Monetary fee in an amount determined by OHFA. - Referral for independent cost audit (commissioned by OHFA but paid for by the owner/developer). - Additional physical inspection/site visit at the applicant's cost.